YetundeBadru/A-B-Testing-and-Simulated-Engagement-Analysis-on-AI-News-API/README.md

-# A-B-Testing-and-Simulated-Engagement-Analysis-on-AI-News-API
+# A/B-Testing-and-Simulated-Engagement-Analysis-on-Artificial Intelligence-News-API
+### A/B Testing and Simulated Engagement Analysis on AI News Headlines
 ### Which Headline Works Better?
-### A/B Testing and Simulated Engagement Analysis on AI News Headlines

 ---